SigmaJahan/DEFault-DNN-Debugging/README.md

 - **Requirements**
 - **README instructions**

-The expected result is provided inside the directory.
+The expected result for the sample data is provided inside the directory.

 ---